FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/overview/2-monitoring.md

 virtual servers on which their services are provided are up and running as required.

 The **OpenStack operator** monitors physical and virtual servers, hypervisors, and services of the underlying platform.
-In addition, he is responsible for the middleware components, for example the database services.
+In addition, an OpenStack operator is responsible for the middleware components, for example the database services.

 ### Metrics